wellwisherelf/blockly/README.md

 - Fixed type check warnings that appear on blocks, so they are no longer permanent.
 (Chris, Jon)
 - Started to work on custom context menus for blocks.
 (Chris)

-**4/04/20 - 4/11/20**
-- Working on mutators (Chris, Christopher)
-- Working on function mutators (Chris, Christopher)
-- Seperated classes into a seperate struct, and a seperate class with built in inheritance.
-(Chris)
-- Starting working on proper localization (Jon)

 **4/11/20 - 4/18/20**
 - Finished const variable mutator.
 (Chris, Christopher)
 - Changed warning texts to appear instantly.
 (Chris)
 - Added warning text for variable declaration and variable initialization.
 (Chris, Christopher)
 - Working on changing localizing from string literals into proper class localization.
 (Jon)

+**4/18/20 - 4/25/20**
+- Started working on the research paper.
+(Christopher, Jon)
+- Started working on the documentation.
+(Chris, Christopher)
+- Fleshed out type checking for variable declaration and initialization (Chris)
+- Finished mutators for switch case statements, need to add code generation (Chris)
+- Changed Blockly webpage to save space.
+(Chris)
+- Deleted blockName from the Blockly.Block library (Chris)
+- Began to develop scope checking using binary trees (Chris)

 # Blockly [![Build Status]( https://travis-ci.org/google/blockly.svg?branch=master)](https://travis-ci.org/google/blockly)